-The term ‘barbarous
+The term ‘barbarous coinage’ refers to

-possibly best explanation is that they were minted because of a shortage
+easiest and possibly best explanation is that they were minted

-of official coinage.
-This easy explanation surely does not answer
+because of a shortage of official coinage.
+This easy

-every question though, like why fourth century imitations rarely turn up
+why fourth century imitations do not turn up as often (in

-the diocese
+though the diocese

 of Hispaniae did not have a mint.
-So there are no easy answers or maybe
+So there are no easy answers

-who lived in the fourth century, even said that an alignment of the stars
+even said that an alignment of the stars and planets influenced

-and planets influenced forgery.
+forgery.
 Maternus was probably wrong, though!

 Mars allots 20 months to Mercury.
 When Mercury accepts these months he rouses certain dangers from things written, or he inflicts loss from forgeries.
 But often he will have enemies destroyed in various ways.
 If Mercury and Venus are in conjunction, in square aspect, or in opposition, they indicate the crimes of forgery and counterfeiting, especially if Mercury is found in the house or terms of Saturn.
 Ancient Astrology: Theory and Practice 35:6.This page is about unofficial coinage in the fourth century, specifically the time between A.D.
 318- 363.
 The production of these coins during this period occurred mainly in the outskirts of the Empire-- Britain, Gaul and the Danube, and this page will later look at the Danube region, specifically the Middle Danube.
-This page will also focus on struck coins versus cast copies-- even though many coins of this type were cast.
+This page will also focus on struck coins versus cast copies-- even though some coins of this type were cast.
 Coins have been copied practically since the first one was minted.
 There are two terms in use to describe how widespread counterfeiting was-- endemic and epidemic.1 Endemic is typified by smaller outbreaks and although somewhat sporadic, was almost always present to some extent.
 Epidemic counterfeiting was on a large scale and generally over a large area.
 The time period 318- 363 had five periods of epidemic counterfeiting.2 The first was after the monetary reform of Constantine in 318 and lasted until 330.
 This reform included adding more silver to the VLPP coinage (the imitative/counterfeit VLPP's are the real focus of this page).
 Other coins that were commonly copied during this first period were VIRTVS EXERCIT, BEATA TRANQVILLITAS, VOTA, SARMATIA and PROVIDENTIAE coins.
 The second period started during the last years of Constantine's reign and ended between 342 and 348.
 Some common counterfeits were GLORIA EXERCITVS, VRBS ROMA and CONSTANTINOPOLIS types.
 The third period came after the reform of 348 which introduced the maiorina and the commonly copied coins were the various FEL TEMP REPARATIO types.
 The fourth period followed the usurpation of Magnentius in A.D.
 350, GLORIA ROMANORVM and VICTORIAE coins were some of the common types counterfeited.
 The last period of epidemic counterfeiting occurred after the fall of Magnentius.
 The maiorinae was replaced by the half maiorinae and the FEL TEMP fallen horseman types were the most common type counterfeited.
 Counterfeiting of bronze coins still happened after this time but declined greatly due to the introduction of the siliqua.

 Epidemic outbreaks of counterfeiting A.D.
 318- 363